Drag and drop: Actions

 Dragging requires more physical effort than moving the same pointing device without holding down any buttons.
 Because of this, a user cannot move as quickly and precisely while dragging (see Fitts' law).
 However, drag-and-drop operations have the advantage of thoughtfully chunking together two operands (the object to drag, and the drop location) into a single action.

 Extended dragging and dropping (as in graphic design) can stress the mousing hand.

 A design problem appears when the same button selects and drags items.
 Imprecise movement can cause an attempt to select an object to register as a dragging motion.

 Another problem is that the target of the dropping can be hidden under other objects.
 The user would have to stop the dragging, make both the source and the target visible and start again.
 In classic Mac OS the top-of-screen menu bar served as a universal "drag cancel" target.
 This issue has been dealt with in Mac OS X with the introduction of Exposé.

 In Mac OS

-Drag and drop, called click and drag at the time, was used in the original Macintosh to manipulate files (for example, copying them between disks or folders.).
+Drag and drop, called click and drag at the time, was used in the original Macintosh to manipulate files (for example, copying them between disks or folders).
 System 7 added the ability to open a document in an application by dropping the document icon onto the application's icon.

-In System 7.5, drag and drop was extended to common clipboard operations like copying or moving textual content within a document.
+Apple added "Macintosh Drag and Drop" to System 7.5, extending "click and drag" to common clipboard operations like copying or moving textual content within a document.
 Content could also be dragged into the filesystem to create a "clipping file" which could then be stored and reused.
+Files could also be dropped on application windows, for example to enclose a document in an email, or add an image to a word processor document.

 For most of its history Mac OS has used a single button mouse with the button covering a large portion of the top surface of the mouse.
 This may mitigate the ergonomic concerns of keeping the button pressed while dragging.